 As any upstream oil worker will tell you, the correct equipment is essential.
-The vast majority of all required equipment is mandatory, and supplied by the company that you work for.
-Companies supply essential personal protection equipment (PPE) for anyone who needs is.
-In fact, everyone who works outdoors will find that they use a mix of company supplied, and self-purchase PPE.
+The vast majority of all required equipment is mandatory and supplied by the company that you work for.
+Companies supply essential personal protection equipment (PPE) for anyone who needs it.
+Everyone who works outdoors will find they use a mix of company-supplied and self-purchased PPE.

-Toolpushers wouldn’t dream of wearing sunglasses instead of proper protective glasses or visors.
-This is partly because they know that it might cost them their job, but also because near misses happen often enough to remind them.
-How many times has a machine worker said: “look – I’m glad I was wearing my hard hat/visor/gloves/steel toe capped boots.”
+Toolpushers wouldn’t dream of wearing sunglasses instead of protective glasses or visors.
+This is partly because they know that it might cost them their job but also because near misses happen often enough to remind them.
+How often has a machine worker said: “look – I’m glad I was wearing my hard hat/visor/gloves/steel toe capped boots.”

-In the USA, the Department of Labor creates strict guidelines for each specified item.
-Here’s a link to the page about eye and face protection, you’ll see that there are guidelines for employers.
+The Department of Labor creates strict guidelines for each specified item in the USA.
+Here’s a link to the page about eye and face protection; You’ll see that there are guidelines for employers.
 Also, there are regulated tolerances for shading or material thickness.
 Eye and face protection that doesn’t comply with these standards will not be marketed successfully.
 All countries will have similar regulations and guidelines.

 When you join a company, you’ll be provided with the necessary equipment for your job, including PPE.

-As a pro-active and safety conscious individual, you won’t want to stop there.
-You’ll put thought into the other clothes and equipment that you’ll use at work, but might not be mandated.
+You won’t want to stop there as a proactive and safety-conscious individual.
+You’ll think about the other clothes and equipment you’ll use at work, but might not be mandated.

-Nowadays with the advent of smartphones, watches could be seen as more of a fashion item than a practical choice.
+With the advent of smartphones, watches could be seen as more of a fashion item than a practical choice.
 A person will want to feel good wearing their chosen timepiece and make a choice to project a particular image to the world.
-An Omega tells a different story to an oversized hip hop watch.
+An Omega tells a different story from an oversized hip-hop watch.

-From a safety point of view, you’ll want to choose a rugged model, that is smash proof and won’t send shards of glass into the air on impact.
-In this regard, sapphire crystal glass is better than merely scratch proof.
+From a safety point of view, you’ll want to choose a smash-proof rugged model that won’t send shards of glass into the air on impact.
+In this regard, sapphire crystal glass is better than merely scratch-proof.
 A Tag Heuer or a Rolex will be better than a cheap one that will scratch and break.

-For those that are very practical or on a lower budget, a multi-function watch such as a Casio G-Shock is a good choice.
+For very practical or on a lower budget, a multi-function watch such as a Casio G-Shock is a good choice.
 You can find ones with illumination, compasses, temperature and air pressure monitors.

 Flame resistant clothing

-You’ll be provided with overalls, hard hat and so on by your company.
-Many will wear comfortable undergarments and clothes, knowing that they’re protected outside.
+Your company will provide you with overalls, a hard hat and so on.
+Many will wear comfortable undergarments and clothes, knowing they’re protected outside.

-In an emergency, you might need to remove your jacket quickly if it has been covered in a flammable material.
-It makes sense that your next layer of clothing also offers protection as well.
+In an emergency, you might need to remove your jacket quickly if it has been covered in flammable material.
+It makes sense that your next layer of clothing also offers protection.

-The best brands of flame resistant clothing are just as comfortable and fashionable as standard casual wear, so choosing the extra protection is a must.
+The best brands of flame-resistant clothing are just as comfortable and fashionable as standard casual wear, so choosing extra protection is a must.

-The key to the extra safety aspect is due to the use of Dupont’s Nomex treated cotton.
+The key to the extra safety is using Dupont’s Nomex-treated cotton.
 Since this technology is available, there’s no reason to buy regular clothes if you’re working with potentially flammable materials.

-The main disadvantage of a lot of the footwear choices, is that they might comply for the job you’re doing, but are they comfortable?
+The main disadvantage of a lot of the footwear choices is that they might comply with the job you’re doing, but are they comfortable?

-If you search around, you can find the types of footwear that you’d wear anywhere, but have the required safety features.
+If you search around, you can find the types of footwear you’d wear anywhere but that have the required safety features.
 Due to modern technology, there’s no need to compromise on style, comfort and safety.

-Photo credit: The two clothing images on this page were used by kind permission from FROutlet.com to illustrate that safety doesn’t mean unfashionable!
+Photo credit: The two clothing images on this page were used with kind permission from FROutlet.com to illustrate that safety doesn’t mean unfashionable!